Feebami/AI_Beauty_Bias/readme.md

 ## License

 This repository is for academic and research purposes only.
 Please refer to each dataset’s original license for usage terms.

----

-*For more details, see the full paper and code in this repository.*